Regression & Interpretability Challenge

 \[ \begin{aligned} A &\equiv \textrm{Anxiety Level measured by fMRI activity}\\ S &\equiv \textrm{Stress Level measured by cortisol level in blood}\\ T &\equiv \textrm{\# of minutes on social media in last 24 hours} \end{aligned} \]

-Let’s assume we know the relationship among these variables is as follows:
+We know the true relationship among these variables:

 \[ Anxiety = Stress + 0.1 \times Time \]